Jayer117-ball/HighandDry/README.md

 - Click **Begin Installation**
 - If you don’t have a Nexus Premium account, you’ll need to manually download each mod

+### 6. ManualURL Wabbajack
+In the Wabbajack download you will need to create a login for ggmods.
+Once you finish creating an account or logged in, you will need to retry the Wabbajack installation.
+After retrying the Wabbajack download the ggmods mod will automatically start downloading.

 ### 6. Finish Installation
 - ✅ If successful: You'll see **"Installation Complete"**
 - ❌ If failed: Log in to Nexus Mods again via Wabbajack and try reinstalling